gipfeli-io/documentation/docs/architecture/frontend/general.md

 title: General
 ---

 Since we're using React, there is no clear-cut MVC structure such as with Angular.
-In recent version, React fully embraces the functional paradigm in recommending [functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) and using the powerful [hooks](https://reactjs.org/docs/hooks-intro.html).
+In the recent version, React fully embraces the functional paradigm in recommending [functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) and using the powerful [hooks](https://reactjs.org/docs/hooks-intro.html).
 However, we still decided to have some kind